Employment Law Assignment Help

 -The share of population that is employed is larger in Canada at 66% as opposed to 63% for the U.S.

-See also Business Ethics Assignment Help
+See also Market Research Assignment Help

 -Canadian and American jobs differ: Canadian jobs tend to be more skilled and require less education than American ones.
 This is in contrast to U.S. jobs, which tend to be less skilled and require more education than their Canadian counterparts.